 - (c) Exchanges that do not occur at the same time and place.
 See, §39-26-104(1)(b). - (i) Examples. - (A) Motor vehicle dealer sells a motor vehicle to buyer, who pays cash.
-Two weeks later, buyer decides sells another vehicle he owns to the dealer.
+Two weeks later, buyer decides to sell another vehicle he owns to the dealer.
 Buyer cannot claim a refund for taxes paid for the first purchase because the second vehicle was not exchanged as part of the first sale. - (B) Retailer is in the business of leasing equipment.
 Customer rents a forklift for 30 days and retailer and customer agree at the time the lease is signed that customer will give retailer, as part of the payment, a used compressor that retailer intends to lease to third parties.
 The exchange does not qualify because the use of the forklift occurs over thirty days and does not occur at the same time and place as the exchange of the compressor.
 In contrast, a finance lease is treated as a credit sale and not as a true lease.
 An exchange involving a finance lease is treated as occurring at the same time and place as the other party's exchange of property.

 - For additional requirements regarding the collection of tax for motor vehicles, see §39-26-113, C.R.S. - 2.
-See, §39-26-104(1)(b)(II)(B), C.R.S. and §12-6-101, et seq., C.R.S. for laws governing motor vehicle dealer licensing. - 3.
-See, Matthews v.
-State of Colorado, Dept. of Revenue, 193 Colo.
-44, 562 P.2d 415 (1977) for additional information on out-of-state registered vehicles.
+See, §39-26-104(1)(b)(I)(B), C.R.S. and §12-6-101, et seq., C.R.S. for laws governing motor vehicle dealer licensing.

-Regulation 26-104.1(b)(l)(A).
+Regulation 26-104.1(B)(I)(A) [Repealed eff.
+02/14/2015].